 In 2013 this goal was extended to 75%.
 Sustainability is therefore well anchored in tender procedures.
 Per tender, the possibilities to include sustainability are evaluated.

 But Erasmus University Rotterdam (EUR) constantly improves her purchasing strategy.
 For example, EUR works together with the other universities within the Assistant Purchasing Platform.
 Within this platform, information and knowledge is shared, but also tools such as program requirements.
 And sometimes certain services/goods are purchased together.
 In 2016 the Assistant Purchasing Platform developed the growth model.
 Through this growth model all the tenders will be evaluated in terms of socially responsible purchasing.
 Through this model the efforts to purchase socially responsible are encouraged and made measurable.

-Next to that, the EUR also underwrites the OESO principles for multinationals (version 2011).
-These guidelines offer useful tools for suppliers to deal with issues like supply chain liability, human rights, child labor, environmental issues and corruption.
-The EUR expects her suppliers to respect these guidelines and communicates this in all her tender documents.
+For European tenders, EUR always uses the sustainability criteria of the Netherlands Enterprise Agency that are specially developed for European tenders.
+Furthermore, EUR endorses the OESO guidelines for Multinational Enterprises.
+These guidelines instructs how to deal with issues such as chain responsibility, human rights, child labour, the environment and corruption.
+EUR expects her suppliers to respect these guidelines and communicates this in her tender documents.